 2. Go Boating on the Water

-Guests are welcome to rent kayaks or canoes from the resort to explore its surrounding coastline and inlets.
+Guests are welcome to use the lodge’s kayaks to explore its surrounding coastline and inlets.
 Can’t get enough of southeastern islands?
 Explore Ding Darling National Wildlife Refuge.

 3. Ride a Bike